xanishax/Spotify-Streaming-Trends/README.md

 collaborations in the music industry.
 By addressing these questions, we aim to understand the dynamics of music consumption in 2023 and identify the factors that contribute to a track's success on various streaming services.

+Solution R file and .pdf file has been uploaded.